kiran-foundation/website/src/content/shakti/financial-skills/hero.md

 ---
-greenUnderline: "Financial "
+greenUnderline: "Financial Skills"
 greenUnderlineSvg: "/assets/svg/green-line-under-text-volunteer.svg"
-heading: 'Skills  '
+heading: 'for Women'
-heading2: 'for Women'
+heading2: ''
 heroSubtitle: ''
 description: "Build your skills for managing finances and learn for free from licensed mentors in your native language.Women"
 image: "/assets/images/financial/hero.png"